Home Coffee Journal logo Home Coffee Journal

 Quick-fix cheat sheet

 Every mistake here comes from treating the bloom as a fixed 30-second ritual instead of a live diagnostic.
-The bloom is the only stage where you can see what your coffee is doing before the brew is locked in — the bubbling tells you about freshness, the drip rate tells you about grind, and the saturation tells you about your pour.
+The bloom is the only stage where you can see what your coffee is doing before the brew is locked in.
+Bubbling tells you about freshness.
+Drip rate tells you about grind.
+Saturation tells you about your pour.

-Your next step today: On your next brew, do nothing differently except weigh your bloom water to exactly 2.5x your coffee dose and time the bloom to 40 seconds for a medium roast.
+Your next step today: On your next brew, change nothing except this: weigh your bloom water to exactly 2.5x your coffee dose, and time the bloom to 40 seconds for a medium roast.
 Taste it side by side with your usual cup.
 That single change fixes more home pour-overs than any gear upgrade.